The Rite of Christian Initiation of Adults (R.C.I.A.) names the process by which interested persons gradually become members of the Catholic Church.

 The Rite of Christian Initiation is not a program, as such.

-It is the church’s way of ministering sensitively to those who seek membership.
-For that reason some people will need more time than others to prepare for the lifetime commitment that comes with membership in the Catholic Church.
+It is the church’s way of sensitively ministering to those seeking membership.
+For that reason, some people will need more time than others to prepare for the lifetime commitment of membership in the Catholic Church.
 The usual length of preparation here at St. Francis Xavier for those not baptized (technically called Catechumens) is from early fall to mid/late spring.
 The time period for those already baptized and who seek full communion in the Catholic church (technically called Candidates) is usually the same.

 It seems reasonable that catechumens or candidates experience the Catholic faith, teachings, and liturgy for a period of time in order to make an informed decision.
 The process of spiritual renewal and catechesis should not be hasty, especially for those not accustomed to the fasts and feasts and Sundays and seasons the way Catholics observe them.